-It is important to bear this in mind when faced with such a demand or being accused of an offence.
+It is important to bear the above in mind when being accused of an offence.
 Among other queries which may arise from such a question would be; the extent to which you are obliged to assist the Police, the format of a trial or even the possibility that a conviction (if one occurs) may be expunged from your record at a future date is beyond the scope of this very short article.

 Each case has its own circumstances and the above is a brief introduction to the complexity one encounters in Criminal Law.
 It is suggested you contact a Lawyer to discuss your obligations and the extent thereof as well as any general Criminal Law queries you may have.

 Ismail Ayob and Partners practice Criminal Law and can assist you.
 Please contact Ismail Ayob or Zayd Ismail Ayob for a consultation.